 GUIRR Executive Committee

 The primary function of the Executive Committee is to set the agenda (topics and speakers) for the coming GUIRR meetings and review/approve proposed projects.
+See a message from our GUIRR Co-Chairs, Gordon England and Laurie Leshin.

 Gordon England [Industry Co-Chair] is a Chairman of the Board of Directors of V1 Analytical Solutions Inc., a consultant for Fujitsu Defense Systems, and is a General and limited Partner of GLILOT Capital Partners, an Israeli private equity firm.